N0aW/TLR/npchappiness.md

 - Pirate > Robber: "(Robber) is like a land pirate, Y'arr!" (skeleton)
 - Merchant > Robber: "The parasite (Robber) has no respect for capitalism!" (slight skeleton)
 - Tax Collector > Robber: "Bah!
 The useless (Robber) never pays his taxes!" (slight skeleton)
-- Angler > Robber "I hate the (Robber), he hates fishing!" (skeleton)
+- Angler > Robber "I hate the (Robber), every time he's around my gear seems to disappear!" (skeleton)
 ---
 Random Quotes
 - "This place is better than the Emoji Movie at least."
 ## 🧑‍🔧 Engineer
 - Adult Male
-- Requirements: Have any item with a rarity of Light Red or higher
+- Requirements: Defeat the Scrapped
 - Purpose: Duping of items, mostly weapons and accessories
 - Liked Biome: Underground
 - Disliked Biome: Desert